qor/doc/chapter2/setup.md

 [QOR Admin](https://github.com/qor/admin) is the foundation of [QOR](https://github.com/qor/qor).
 All [Resources](../chapter2/resource-intro.md) are created based on it (note: in the next chapter, we will introduce the `Resource`).

+[QOR Admin](https://github.com/qor/admin)'s User Interface (UI) and User Experience (UX) heavily draws on Google's [Material Design](https://material.google.com) language, we have pushed the envelope in some aspects and hope you like the result!
+That said, when extending QOR Admin for your own needs, you can leverage the [Material Design](https://material.google.com) specification to aid in achieving a seamless UI and UX.

 ### 1. Prepare database

 The official ORM that [QOR](https://github.com/qor/qor) uses is [GORM](http://jinzhu.me/gorm/).
 We use it in the demo code too.